OliverCulleyDeLange/ctw_flutter/README.md

 - Rotate phone orientation Before timer runs out (3 seconds or something) https://flutter.dev/docs/cookbook/design/orientation
 - One challenge tile you can't just tap on, you need to press and hold it / double tap
 - Hide a clue / code whatever in the description of the app in the app store
+- Randomise the challange numbers / order so people can't say "challenge 31 is..."

 Monetisation / Propagation:
 - Watch ad for hints / clues